 The Manager, Community Life plays a key role in delivering on The Washington Center’s (TWC) promise to provide students with a transformational experience.
-This live-in position is responsible for supervising the 5-8 paraprofessional live-in staff and creating an atmosphere that will foster personal, academic, and professional development within the living environment.
+This live-in position is responsible for supervising the 5-8 paraprofessional live-in staff and creating an atmosphere that will foster personal, academic and professional development within the living environment.

 - Supervise, train, and evaluate the Live-In staff at the Residential and Academic Facility (RAF) and affiliate property locations.
 Plan and direct periodic staff meetings with Live-In staff.
-Schedule the TWC on-call rotation.

 - Serve as a conduct officer for mid-level violations of TWC’s Code of Conduct.
 In collaboration with the Director, impose sanctions for policy violations and ensure timely resolution to conduct issues.

 - In collaboration with the Director and the paraprofessional live-in staff, manage behavioral issues within the living environment.
 Address community trends, as necessary.
-Oversee the roommate mediation and room change process.

 - In conjunction with the Director, manage the Residential and Academic Facility at NoMa (RAF) Concierge desk and its functions, including training of staff and updating of documents and/or processes.

 - Build sustainable relationships with local organizations and neighborhood partners to enhance the resident experience.

 Other duties as assigned by the Director of Student Services and Community Life.

 - One to three years of experience working in higher education required.